 Who can go

-To be classed as fully vaccinated, travelers need to have had two doses of one of the four EU-approved vaccines, Pfizer, AstraZeneca, Moderna or Johnson & Johnson.
+To be classed as fully vaccinated, travelers must have had two doses of one of the four EU-approved vaccines, Pfizer, AstraZeneca, Moderna or Johnson & Johnson.
 The second dose must have been administered at least two weeks prior to travel.
+Those who had their second dose more than nine months ago will not be considered fully vaccinated unless they've had a booster jab.

 After initially declaring that travelers administered with Covishield, the AstraZeneca vaccine manufactured in India, would not be considered as fully vaccinated, authorities have since announced that they will be recognizing this vaccine.

-Meanwhile, non-vaccinated travelers from "green" countries are required to submit a negative Covid-19 PCR test result taken within 72 hours of departure.
+Non-vaccinated travelers coming from destinations designated "green" need to provide a negative Covid-19 test result taken no more than 24 hours before departure.

 As of November 1, non-vaccinated travelers arriving from the UK to Paris on board the Eurostar will be required to take a Covid-19 test on arrival at Gare du Nord.
 Those who test positive will be subject to a mandatory 10-day quarantine.

-The country has also introduced a health pass ("pass sanitaire") that stores digital versions of users' vaccination certificates, proof of a negative PCR or antigen test, or evidence of having recently recovered from Covid (provided they've tested positive more than two weeks ago and less than six months ago).
+For those aged between 12 and 15, the health pass (pass sanitaire,) which stores either proof of vaccination, proof of a negative PCR or antigen test, or evidence of having recently recovered from Covid (provided they've tested positive more than two weeks ago and less than six months ago) still applies.
 The time limit on test results was reduced from 48 hours to 24 hours on November 29.

-Paper versions of the documents will still be accepted, along with photo identification.
+Paper versions of the documents are accepted, along with photo identification.

 What are the restrictions?

-As stated above, a traffic light system is now in place for non-vaccinated travelers, with different rules depending on whether the country they're traveling from has been designated green, amber or red.
+As stated above, a traffic light system is now in place for non-vaccinated travelers, with different rules depending on whether the country they're traveling from has been designated green or orange.

 What's the Covid situation?